MiriamSchirmer/miriamschirmer.github.io/_pages/workwithme.md

 **PhD applicants**: I am currently not hiring PhD students.
 If you think your research interests align closely with mine, feel free to reach out and we can explore options.

-**Postdocs and visiting researchers**: I am currently not hiring postocs.
+**Postdocs and visiting researchers**: I am currently not hiring postdocs.
 I am happy to discuss potential collaborations on shared research interests.

 ## How to Reach Out